thu-tram/mangg-may-tinh/routing/bgp.md

 The Gao-Rexford rules allow us to provably show that this statement is true: Assuming that the AS graph is hierarchical and acyclic, and all ASes follow the Gao-Rexford rules, then we can guarantee reachability and convergence in steady state.

 Breaking down the specific terms in the statement: Reachability means that any two ASes in the graph can communicate.
-Convergence means that all ASes will eventually stop updating their paths, and the network will reach a steady state with valid paths between any two ASes. ``In steady state'' means that if the network topology changes, the paths might take some time to change and reach steady state again.
+Convergence means that all ASes will eventually stop updating their paths, and the network will reach a steady state with valid paths between any two ASes.
+"In steady state" means that if the network topology changes, the paths might take some time to change and reach steady state again.

 Recall that hierarchical means that starting from any AS, moving up the hierarchy (from customers to providers) will lead to a Tier 1 AS.
 Acyclic means there is no cycle of customer-provider relationships (directed edges).